2KAbhishek/blog/content/post/zsh.md

 During this time, I've experimented with various configurations and setups, and I've finally settled on one that I like.
 In this post, I will discuss how I organize my zsh config and how you can do it too.

+If you want a longer video version, check you [ZSH Deep Dive](https://youtu.be/Zuw3xZIDAKo)

 Let's get started.

 ## Config Structure